 Gain your customer’s trust

-If you have any business customers, it is very likely you posses their personal information.
-You are responsible for it and held accountable for any damage caused by a theft or misuse of such data.
-Having and using paper shredders allows you to inform you customers that their information will stay safe from a breach or transfer to any third party.
+If you have any business customers, it is very likely you possess their personal information.
+You are responsible for it and held accountable for any damage caused by theft or misuse of such data.
+Having and using paper shredders allows you to inform your customers that their information will stay safe from a breach or transfer to any third party.

 Be environment friendly

 By now you should have enough information to know how a paper shredder benefits you personally or your business and how it works.
 You should also be confident to select the best buy paper shredder product for your needs.
-You might want to read our best paper shredder reviews about individual products or just head directly to Amazon using the links below.
+You might want to read our best paper shredder reviews about individual products or just our summary Infographics with a quick checklist.

 After you buy a paper shredder read the manufacturer’s manual carefully.
 Learn what kind of materials can be shredded and how.
-It is important to know how to put documents inside (certain angle vs. straight, paper orientation) to not only avoid paper jams, but also to achieve the highest level of security – stripes cutting lines of text instead of words are useless from the security point of view.
+It is important to know how to put documents inside (certain angle vs. straight, paper orientation) to not only avoid paper jams but also to achieve the highest level of security – stripes cutting lines of text instead of words are useless from the security point of view.
+Also, make sure to clean and maintain the machine to make sure you can use it for a long time.